cstarkweather/Starkweather_2026_OFC_analyses/README.md

 Dataset DOI: [10.5061/dryad.kh18932k7](10.5061/dryad.kh18932k7)

 Code reproducing main figures.
-All electrophysiological and behavioral data is contained in subject_data.mat, available at Dryad (https://doi.org/10.5061/dryad.kh18932k7) following completion of the peer review process.
+All electrophysiological and behavioral data is contained in subject_data.mat, available at Dryad (https://doi.org/10.5061/dryad.kh18932k7) pending completion of peer review process prior to public release.

 There are example outputs of the decoding and posterior generating scripts as these take a while to run, see "posteriors_LOO" folder for these examples.